API#

 - input_filestr or Path

-Path to the input data file, currently only supports tiff.
+Path to the input data file (TIFF, Zarr, HDF5, etc.).

-- save_rootstr or Path
+- save_pathstr or Path

-- force_detectbool
+- grid_paramsdict

 Notes

-For available Suite2p parameters, see: http://suite2p.readthedocs.io/en/latest/parameters.html
+For Suite2p parameters, see: https://suite2p.readthedocs.io/en/latest/settings.html

 Examples